CHIP Holding

 CHIP Holding GmbH is a German-based publishing house owned by Hubert Burda Media.
-Its core activity is the publication of special-interest, country- and language-specific print and online media in the information and communication technology sector.
+Its core activity is the publication of special-interest, country, and language-specific print and online media in the information and communication technology sector.
 15 countries with over 50 publications (including CHIP magazine as well as other computer game magazines and business-to-business journals) are covered throughout Europe and Asia.
 CHIP Communications GmbH (formerly Vogel Burda Communications) is a 100 percent subsidiary of CHIP Holding.

 History

 2000

 The Vogel Burda Group founded as a joint venture media company in September, 2000 by two of Germany's leading publishers, the Vogel Media Group and Hubert Burda Media.

 Under the joint holding company, CHIP-Holding GmbH (later known as Vogel Burda Holding GmbH, Munich, Germany) in which both parties have a 50% share, there was a company for print media, Vogel Burda Communication GmbH.
 Here Vogel is responsible for publishing management from formerly Vogel Computer Press Munich.
 Burda appointed a director of finance (CFO).
-Within the joint company all Vogel Computer Press' print media to-date, as well as the Vogel Media Group's international computer publishing companies in the Czech Republic, Poland, Hungary, Romania, Italy, Turkey, China, Malaysia and Singapore are combined, including co-operations with the license partners in India, Indonesia, the Ukraine and Greece.
+Within the joint company all Vogel Computer Press' print media to-date, as well as the Vogel Media Group's international computer publishing companies in the Czech Republic, Poland, Hungary, Romania, Italy, Turkey, China, Malaysia and Singapore are combined, including co-operations with the license partners in India, Indonesia, Ukraine and Greece.

 CHIP Online GmbH — also a component of the new alliance — converted into a stock-exchange-listed company.
 CHIP Online developed into the leading German-language computer portal with extension to a widely recognised e-commerce platform.
 In 2002 CHIP Xonio Online GmbH was created from the merger of CHIP Online International and Xonio GmbH.
 As of 2002, the company operates and markets the Chip Online computer portal (www.chip.de), Download.de download portal (www.download.de, later merged with CHIP Online) and the Xonio mobile communications portal (www.xonio.com).

 All Vogel Computer Medias employees are being transferred to the new joint company.